gnieboer/tsp-redesign/pages/living-in-retirement/changing-your-withdrawal.md

 ## Requesting a final single payment

-Use the Change From Monthly Payments to Final Payment form, [*Form TSP-79,*](https://www.tsp.gov/PDF/formspubs/tsp-79.pdf) if you are receiving monthly payments and you want to request a final single payment from your TSP account.
+Use Form TSP-79, [*Change From Monthly Payments to Final Payment*](https://www.tsp.gov/PDF/formspubs/tsp-79.pdf), if you are receiving monthly payments and you want to request a final single payment from your TSP account.
 Your request for a final single payment will close your TSP account, which cannot be reversed.